Shraddha Dangar: Career

 Shraddha made her debut in the movie Pappa Tamney Nai Samjaay (2017) starring Bhavya Gandhi, Manoj Joshi and Ketki Dave.
 She was also seen in a musical comedy film Tari Maate Once More (2018).

 In 2019, she was part of two remarkable films that include Machchhu, based on the true events of Machchhu Dam disaster and Hellaro, which is a Gujarati period drama film.

 Her film, Hellaro won the National Film Award for Best Feature Film at the 66th National Film Awards and she has earned Special Jury Award for her performance.

 The film has been theatrically released in India on 8 November 2019 to positive reviews and her acting is appreciated by the audiences.

-She has also featured in some TVC advertisements for brands like Eandevour etc.